 Music education is another passion.
 “I don’t want to just play at audiences, but educate them as well.”
 While on tour, she does workshops for Suzuki violin teachers and music fans.
 For a time she was artist in residence at San Francisco Performances, teaching music to disadvantaged children and playing at Bay Area community centers and churches.
 [9]

-In 2005, Grace Carter, the woman who nurtured Regina’s early talent, inspired her with pride and told her to seek her personal best in all she did, and, most importantly, to give the world her soul-stirring music, died.
+In 2004 she married Alvester Garnett, who plays percussion in her band, and they settled in New Jersey.
+Sadly, in 2005, Regina's mother died.
+Grace Carter had nurtured Regina’s early talent, inspired her with pride and told her to seek her personal best in all she did, and, most importantly, to give the world her soul-stirring music.
 Regina dedicated her next CD to her mother: I’ll Be Seeing You, a collection of songs from the 1920s to the 1940 that Grace Carter enjoyed in her youth.
 [9]

-In 2006 she received an exciting phone call, notifying her that she was the recipient of a MacArthur Foundation grant of $500,000.
+In 2006 Regina was awarded a prestigious MacArthur Foundation Fellowship, which included a grant of $500,000.
 Citing the overlooked potential of the jazz violin for its lyric, melodic and percussive potential, the Foundation deemed her music “swing with a soulful sound,” citing her ability to tap into a broad musical vocabulary and weave new sound tapestries.

 “She captivates her audience with the passion and spirit of adventure intrinsic to her approach to music.
 Through her artistry on an instrument defined predominantly by the classical tradition, Regina Carter is pioneering new possibilities for the violin and for jazz.”
 [9]